YunoHost-Apps/netdata_ynh/README.md

 ```
   * weblogs: you can monitor all your nginx weblogs for errors; follow [these recommendations](https://github.com/firehol/netdata/tree/master/python.d#nginx_log)
 * phpfpm: follow [these recommandations](https://github.com/firehol/netdata/tree/master/python.d#phpfpm)
+* NetData registry: set the instance as its own NetData registry server to avoid leaking any information by default

 It has been tested on x86_64 and ARM.